infinitered/ignite/docs/Components-Toggle.md

 ### `editable`

-The `editable` prop determines whether the toggle is interactible.
+The `editable` prop determines whether the toggle is interactable.
 It is `true` by default.

 ```tsx
 <Toggle value={value} onValueChange={setValue} editable={false} />